gcharang/KomodoPlatform-wiki/Installing-Komodo-Platform.md

 Once done press `CTRL+X` then `Y` then `ENTER` to save the file and exit from Nano editor.

 You should be running the terminal window that you run `./client` script and don't close it.
 Open a new terminal window to issue all other scripts/API calls.
+If you want to close KomodoPlatform, issue `pkill -15 marketmaker` first.

 Get all available api list by typing `./help` inside `~/KomodoPlatform/iguana/dexscripts` dir